School-Based Mental Health & Wellness Path

 Serve as a mentor on a school campus and support students and staff while you work as part of the school’s mental health and wellness team.
 Gain paid on-the-job training with a licensed school-based mental health professional, and receive college and career support as you explore options in the mental health and wellness field.

-Recruitment Period: February through March 20 of each year for the following school year.
+Recruitment Period: February 1 through March 30, 2025 for the 2025-26 program year.

 Graduate Clinical Intern